-We are focused solely on helping business owners maximize the funds received via the Employee Retention Tax Credit for their qualified entities.
-To see if your business qualifies, click the button below.
+We are solely focused on helping Owners of Businesses, Churches, Schools & Non-Profits in the United States maximize funds received via the Employee Retention Tax Credit for their entities daily.
+Press the button below to see if yours qualifies.

-Here are just some of the businesses we’ve helped in the past 30 days
+Here are just A Few of the businesses we’ve Already helped

 Presentation Design Agency in Nashville, TN, 19 W-2 Employees;

 Restaurant Ownership Group in Florida, 224 W-2 Employees;

 Restaurant in Houston, Texas, 80 W-2 Employees: mostly part-time;

 Montessori School in Addison, Illinois, 35 W-2 Employees;

 The Coronavirus Aid, Relief, and Economic Security Act (also known as the CARES Act) was signed into law on March 27, 2020.
 It included two programs to assist businesses with keeping workers employed: the Payroll Protection Program (PPP) administered by the Small Business Adminstration and Employee Retention Tax Credit (ERTC) administered by the Internal Revenue Service.